sebarmeli/JS-Redirection-Mobile-Site/README.md

 This "redirection_mobile" script will cover a basic scenario of full JS mobile redirection.
 It needs to be located in the desktop version of the site.

-The user will be redirected to the mobile version of the site if it's trying to access the site from a mobile device.
+The user will be redirected to the mobile version of the site if it's trying to access the site from a mobile device (iPad has NOT been included).
 This check is mainly done sniffing the User-Agent string.

 In some cases the user wants to access to the Desktop version of the site from a mobile device (sometimes the desktop version has more functionality).
 The script handles this situation as well, it checks if the previous page hit was one from the mobile site (we can assume the user is trying to access to the "desktop" version from a mobile device) or if the url contains a specific parameter.In these case the redirection won't occur.
 To keep the user in the desktop version for the whole session, sessionStorage object has been used, specifically an item will be stored to distinguish if we're browsing through the desktop site.